-For each sample obtained, to evaluate and record the properties of the innovation PP component against control as laid out in this Protocol, a set of flake blends is prepared as described in Table 1.
+For each sample obtained, to evaluate and record the properties of the innovation PP filled component against control as laid out in this Protocol, a set of flake blends is prepared as described in Table 1.
 Blends shall be produced once the control and innovation have separately gone through all pre-treatment steps described above.

-Keep separate the control and innovation flakes obtained following the previous steps, and air dry for 24 hours at ambient air.
+Keep separate the control and innovation flakes obtained following the previous steps.
 Then, according to the values reported in Table 1 prepare three different blends with 100 % control (and 0 % innovation), 75 % control - 25 % innovation, and 50 % control - 50 % innovation, and tag them respectively as A.0, A.25 and A.50.

-For the purpose of the tests, the Applicant should provide enough innovation and control materials which allow for the blend preparations (cf. section 4.1.).
+For the purpose of the tests, the Applicant should provide enough innovation and control materials to allow for the blend preparations (cf. section 4.1.).